hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> s.metadata.Acquisition_instrument.TEM.Detector.EDS.real_time = 1.5

 If these are not set the code will produce an error stating which parameter has been forgotten.
+The zeta-factor method will produce two sets of results.
+Index [0] is the composition maps for each element in atomic percent and index [1] is the mass-thickness map.

-The cross section method needs the beam_current, real_time and pixel width in order to provide an accurate quantification, which can be set using:
+The cross section method needs the beam_current, real_time and probe area in order to provide accurate quantification. beam_current and real_time can be set using the metadata as above.
+The beam_area (in nm^2) can be defined in two different ways.
+Either, the probe diameter is narrower than the pixel width, which case the probe is being under-sampled and therefore an estimation of the probe area needs to be used.
+This can be added to the metadata by:

 ..code-block: python

+    >>> s.metadata.Acquisition_instrument.TEM.beam_area = 0.00125

+ Alternatively, if sub-pixel scanning is used (or the spectrum map was recorded at a high spatial sampling and then the data binned into much larger pixels before quantification) the illumination area then becomes the pixel area of the spectrum image.
+This is a much more accurate approach for quantitative EDX and should be used where possible.
+The pixel width could either be added to the metadata by putting the pixel area in as the beam_area (above) or by calibrating the spectrum image using:

+..code-block: python

-    >>>> s.axes_manager[0].scale = 0.025
+    >>> s.axes_manager[0].scale = 0.025
-    >>>> s.axes_manager[1].scale = 0.025
+    >>> s.axes_manager[1].scale = 0.025

+Please note that the function assumes does not assume square pixels so both the x and y pixel dimensions must be set.
+For analysing line scans the pixel area should simply be added to the metadata as above.
+Either of the above methods will provide an illumination area for the cross_section quantification.
 If the pixel width is not set, the code will still run with the default value of 1nm with a warning message to remind the user that this is the case.
+The cross section method will produce two sets of results.
+Index [0] is the composition maps for each element in atomic percent and index [1] is the number of atoms per pixel for each element.

 EDS curve fitting
 -----------------